raynaldmo/d9book/book/development.md

 - check use path mappings
 - for docroot specify: /var/www/html/docroot (i.e. wherever index.php is)

+For Lando, check out: [How to configure xdebug with Lando & VS code for Drupal Development - Apr 2023](https://thehigglers.com/blogs/how-to-configure-xdebug-with-lando-for-drupal-development/) also [Lando + PHPStorm + Xdebug in the Lando docs - Updated Nov 2023](https://docs.lando.dev/guides/lando-phpstorm.html)

 ### Command line or drush debugging